-The selected financial data presented for, and as of the end of, each of the years in the five-year period ended December 31, 2013, has been prepared in accordance with accounting principles generally accepted in the United States.
-The financial data presented is not directly comparable between periods as a result of three acquisitions in each of 2013 and 2012 and two acquisitions in each of 2011 and 2010.
+The selected financial data presented for, and as of the end of, each of the years in the five-year period ended December 31, 2014, has been prepared in accordance with accounting principles generally accepted in the United States.
+The financial data presented is not directly comparable between periods as a result of three acquisitions in each of 2014, 2013, and 2012 and two acquisitions in 2011.